no-defun-allowed/llama.cl/README.md

 - Because Common Lisp is a fantastic language for experimentation, and this makes it easy to explore LLM techniques
 - To serve as a reference implementation for the Common Lisp community

+More than anything else it's the ease of AI experimentation, being able to mix expert systems, graphs, non-deterministic programming easily.

 ## How to run from emacs/slime/sly

 ### Prerequisites

 We assume you have a working emacs, lisp and slime/sly setup.
-Most of the systems `llama` requires are in [quicklisp](https://www.quicklisp.org/beta/), however Quicklisp isn't in the greatest of health, and the systems haven't been updated since June 2023.
-Therefore you'll need to get at least [binary-types](https://github.com/snunez1/binary-types) from the repository, and [LLA](https://github.com/Lisp-Stat/lla) if you want to use BLAS/LAPACK libraries for matrix multiplication.
-Put them in a location accessible to Quicklisp, like `~/common-lisp`.
+Most of the systems `llama` requires are in [quicklisp](https://www.quicklisp.org/beta/), however [binary-types](https://github.com/snunez1/binary-types) is not in Quicklisp and you'll need to download it from the repository.
+Put it in a location accessible to Quicklisp, like `~/common-lisp`.

 1. Get the models from Karpathy's repo [(original instructions](https://github.com/karpathy/llama2.c#feel-the-magic)) pretrained on [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) the dataset.